Making a paper witch at Halloween is a fun craft for kids.

 Use a sharpie to draw the face of the papercraft witch.

-Similarly, trace, cutout and craft the cat and the cauldron patterns.
+Similarly, trace, cutout and craft the cat, broom and cauldron patterns.

 This may be helpful for older children who can read, and need to learn how to follow instructions.